OpenLake/FOSS-Overflow/content/blog/Navya_Agarwal_FOSS_experience.md

 </p>

-Some very interesting things I used in this project are Magic Links from Supabase to send the reset password link to user and image_picker package for Flutter to upload profile image from camera or gallery.
+Some very interesting things I used in this project are Magic Links from Supabase to send the reset password link to user and image_picker package for Flutter to upload profile image from the phone camera or gallery.

 ## 📈 my ~ GROWTH ~ over the past month